Manuals

 Supporting, Serving and Advocating for the Indiana Veteran Community

 Supporting, Serving and Advocating for the Indiana Veteran Community IDVAs mission is to Support, Serve, and Advocate for the Indiana Veteran Community.
-The Governor’s Challenge initiative achieves this in conjunction with FSSA, which aims to compassionately serve the diverse community of Hoosiers by dismantling long-standing, persistent inequity through deliberate human services system improvement and DOH which promotes, protects, and improves the health and safety of all Hoosiers.
+The Governor’s Challenge initiative achieves this in conjunction with the Indiana Family and Social Services Administration and the Indiana Department of Health.

 What Does NOT Work in Prevention